j-berg-au/BOUNDLESS/content/Notes.md

 	- Add prices and clocks to make them.
 ##### Generic Enemies
 - Sentinel
+- Horde (gets weaker/smaller as it gets damaged)
 - Skirmisher
 - Spellcaster
 	- Give 3 default spells, amplifiers to add more